Dodge Durango

 CRUISE MODE

-is a Closed Loop mode.
-At cruising speed, the PCM
+When the engine is at operating temperature, this is a Closed Loop mode.
+At cruising speed, the PCM receives inputs from:

 - Air conditioning select signal (if equipped)